 Will PrestaShop 1.7 remove deprecated code, hook_alias, etc.?

-A lot of deprecated code is being removed, yes.
+A lot of deprecated code has been removed, yes.
 Until more detail are public, you can join the conversation on Gitter!

 You can an idea of what has been done in this article.

 Is there any change planned to the override system?